wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 finding roots of degree-2 polynomials).
 More easily, you can simply write the execution time as a function of the number of cores allocated to the blue task, and plot this function to find where it attains its minimum visually.
-There are many, many web site that do this (search for "graphing calculator").
+There are many web site on which you can do this (search for "graphing calculator").